guillermoSb/notes/Libros/Learning Domain Driven Design.md

 An Entity requires an identification field to be distinguished from other entities.
 An Entity is composed by value objects. ==Entities are mutable==.

 ## Aggregates
 An aggregate is an Entity that has constraints on how other people can interact with it.
 An aggregate should define a public api so other parts of the platform can mutate its state.
-But only the aggregate can be free to update
+But only the aggregate can be free to update its state directly.